pl4sma2389/KRPManager/README.md

 ## Intended Base Functionality

 ### Existing Mods
-[] Scan for installed mods and load them into a database [] Allow users to uninstall loaded mods
+ - [ ] Scan for installed mods and load them into a database
+ - [ ] Allow users to uninstall loaded mods
-[] Allow users to deactivate loaded mods, hiding them from the game but allowing them to be re-installed later
+ - [ ] Allow users to deactivate loaded mods, hiding them from the game but allowing them to be re-installed later

 ### New Mods
-[] Allow the user to select a .zip or .pkz file containing a mod, and autodetect information about the type of mod (track, kart package (bodywork, chassis, engine, intake, seat, tyre), skin) if possible, and either detect the name of the mod, if possible, and/or allow the user to set the name of the mod
+ - [] Allow the user to select a .zip or .pkz file containing a mod, and autodetect information about the type of mod (track, kart package (bodywork, chassis, engine, intake, seat, tyre), skin) if possible, and either detect the name of the mod, if possible, and/or allow the user to set the name of the mod
-[] Allow the user to "update" existing mods by autodetecting an older version of a mod and uninstalling it before installing the new version
+ - [] Allow the user to "update" existing mods by auto-detecting an older version of a mod and uninstalling it before installing the new version

 ## Settings Management
-[] Scan the user's profiles folder and contained files for settings, and provide a friendly GUI for the user to edit and save profile parameters
+ - [] Scan the user's profiles folder and contained files for settings, and provide a friendly GUI for the user to edit and save profile parameters

 ## Extended Functionality

-[] Enable "autoupdate" functionality by connecting to a "server", GitHub repository, or other data source, and check local mod versions against latest mod versions; if a newer version is available, ask the user to update manually or, if possible, automatically download the latest version, extract, and update the mod
+ - [] Enable "autoupdate" functionality by connecting to a "server", GitHub repository, or other data source, and check local mod versions against the latest mod versions; if a newer version is available, ask the user to update manually or, if possible, automatically download the latest version, extract, and update the mod